-Full TitleA Phase I Open-Label, Multi-Dose, Dose Escalation Study of PRT062070 in Patients with Relapsed/Refractory Chronic Lymphocytic Leukemia (CLL)/Small Lymphocytic Lymphoma SLL) or B-Cell Non Hodgkin Lymphoma (NHL) Back to top
+Full TitleA Phase 1/2A Open-Label, Multi-Dose, Multi-Center Escalation and Exploratory Study of Cerdulantinib (PRT062070) in Patients With Relapsed/Refractory Chronic Lymphocytic Leukemia (CLL)/Small Lymphocytic Leukemia (SLL) or B-Cell or T-Cell Non- Hodgkin Lymphoma (NHL)

 The purpose of this study is to find the highest dose of an investigational drug called PRT062070 that can be given safely in patients with chronic lymphocytic leukemia (CLL), small cell lymphocytic leukemia (SLL), or B-cell non-Hodgkin lymphoma (NHL).
 There are standard therapies for these cancers, but sometimes the cancer stops responding to them or comes back after treatment is finished.
 Doctors are therefore seeking more effective therapies for these diseases.